yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 Command-line tool for managing or interacting with related tasks.
 * [alot](https://github.com/pazz/alot) [❌ ❌ 🖥️TUI] - MUA written in Python using the [NotMuch](https://notmuchmail.org/) backend, MailDir format support.
 * [alpine](http://www.washington.edu/alpine/) [❌ ❌ 🖥️TUI] - Mail client which aims at being "fast, easy to use email client that is suitable for both the inexperienced email user as well as for the most demanding of power users".
-* [Mutt](http://www.mutt.org/) [❌ ❌ 🖥️CLI 🖥️TUI] - Mail client with tons of features, customization chances, support for IMAP, POP3, multiple storage formats.
+* [Mutt](http://www.mutt.org/) [❌ ❌ 🖥️CLI/🖥️TUI] - Mail client with tons of features, customization chances, support for IMAP, POP3, multiple storage formats.
 * [NeoMutt](https://neomutt.org/) [❌ 🌐 🖥️TUI] - Patched and up-to-dated mutt fork.
 * [sup](http://sup-heliotrope.github.io/) [❌ ❌ 🖥️TUI] - MUA written in Ruby; specifically developed for accounts with "a lot of emails"; nice thread-based presentation.